Kia EV3 review

 Now, while we suspect you won’t be drag racing away from every traffic light in the EV3, that swift acceleration is really useful, making it easy to overtake slow traffic and get up to motorway speeds with ease.

-While the EV3 handles perfectly well at the national speed limit on a country road, it won’t give you any thrills.
+While the EV3 handles perfectly well at the UK national speed limit on a country road, with light but accurate steering, it won’t give you any thrills.
 Indeed, it doesn’t take much to find the limits of front-end grip in the wet.
-The steering is pretty light, which is perfect around town but not so good at higher speeds.

 Kia EV3 image